LED Lighting for Michigan Schools, Districts & Universities

 Is Zumergy a licensed electrical contractor?

-No. Zumergy is a Michigan demand and referral brand for commercial LED lighting upgrades.
-We assess your savings and connect you with independent licensed installer partners who are utility trade allies, handle the rebate filing, and perform the install.
+No. Zumergy is a Michigan rebate and lighting referral brand.
+We estimate your savings and connect you with independent licensed installer partners who are utility trade allies, handle the rebate filing, and perform the install.